Wemla

 Just like the greeting at the beginning, it is nice to be properly sent out from your sphere with a catchy sign-off.

-Once you are done writing, it creates a feeling of fellowship just like when saying farewell to colleagues or business partners in “real life”.
+Once you are done writing, a sign-off creates a feeling of fellowship just like when saying farewell to colleagues or business partners in “real life”.

 Pro tip: It doesn’t have to be cheesy, but should feel natural and sound like you.
-I have read a wide range of short blurbs and few are exactly the same, so choose something to reflect your branding.
+I have read a wide range of short blurbs and few are exactly the same, so choose something to reflect your brand voice.

 I have lost count of the small-business owners that include no link to their website anywhere in their emails.